astronomersiva/lego/README.md

 ```
 ::: lego-image src="static/images/${IMAGE}" res="1080,500,320" alt="alternate text" class="img-responsive center-block" :::
 ```
-* lego also exposes a `isDevelopment` variable that you can use to disable certain analytics.
+* lego also exposes a `isDevelopment` variable that you can use to disable certain stuff in development.
+For example, analytics.
 For example,
 ```
 {% unless isDevelopment %}